p-stanchev/AurFlow/README.md

 - ~~Deterministic replay harness that reissues archived request/response pairs across providers to spot divergence.~~ ✅
 - ~~Pluggable secret backends (GCP Secret Manager, AWS Secrets Manager) using the same `secret://` syntax.~~ ✅
 - Provider marketplace: periodically benchmark latency/cost and auto-adjust weights via policy file.
+- ~~Hot-reloadable registry updates via `/admin/providers` so weights and new RPC endpoints can be applied without restarting.~~ ✅.
+- Real-time provider reputation scoring that persists latency/error history to disk and cold-starts weights based on prior runs.
+- Dynamic congestion control that taps into TPU leader schedules to anticipate RPC surges and pre-emptively hedge.
+- Snapshotting `/metrics.json` into object storage for longer-term analytics without running a full Prometheus stack.
+- Managed egress relays that keep provider connections warm across multiple geographic PoPs to minimize TLS/handshake overhead.

 ## License
 Apache 2.0 (or adapt as needed).
 Feel free to fork and extend for demos or production load-balancing.